-Jalen McMillan vs Rashid Shaheed: Who Should You Start?
+Jalen McMillan vs Rashid Shaheed: The Full Breakdown

 This is a genuine coin flip on paper.
 Jalen McMillan finished the 2025 season at 6.0 PPG over 4 games with the Tampa Bay Buccaneers, while Rashid Shaheed clocked in at 7.1 across 18 appearances for the Seattle Seahawks.
 A 1.1-point gap means any given week could go either way.